How recognizing Indigenous land protects forests and the climate

 How can recognizing communal land protect nature?

-Formally recognizing Indigenous and local communities' rights to the territory where they live is an effective tool to stop deforestation which often results in public land being claimed by private interests - often for farming, activists say.
+Formally recognising Indigenous and local communities' rights to the territory where they live is an effective tool to stop deforestation, which often results in public land being claimed by private interests, often for farming, activists say.

 In addition to preventing forest loss and degradation, Indigenous and Afro-descendant peoples tend to produce food using more sustainable methods than in mainstream agriculture.

-They also monitor their territory and protect it from trespassers such as illegal miners and loggers, often reporting environmental crimes to the authorities and other actors.
+They also monitor their territory and protect it from trespassers such as illegal miners and loggers, often reporting environmental crimes to the authorities.

-Meanwhile, in Brazil, the government is obliged to remove any invaders from fully-recognized Indigenous land.
+Meanwhile, in Brazil, the government is obliged to remove any invaders from fully recognised Indigenous land.

 How much land is controlled by Indigenous and local communities?

-RRI's research - based on an analysis of 73 nations covering over 85% of global land area - found at least 11.4% of land was owned by Indigenous, Afro-descendant, and local communities as of 2020.
+By then, at least 11.4% of land was owned by Indigenous, Afro-descendant and local communities as of 2020, considering 73 nations covering over 85% of global land area.
 This share was up from 10.6% in 2015.

 Under such ownership, communities have the power to manage the territory as they see fit, prevent outsiders from entering their land and demand compensation if their rights are violated.